midly202/COTWinternal/README.md

 # **The Hunter: Call of the Wild Internal Cheat**

+OFFSETS ARE OUTDATED, PATTERN SCAN SHOULD STILL WORK, AM UNABLE TO TEST UNTIL I HAVE INTERNET

 Console UI shows current status of all toggles (ON/OFF)

 Might add more features in the future, if I ever get the motivation to reverse this game again.